Eschweiler: Culture

 Eschweiler has three municipal halls (Dürwiß, Kinzweiler and Weisweiler), a cinema, a municipal art collection and the so-called Culture Centre Talbahnhof for cabaret and music events.
 Every summer the Eschweiler Music Festival EMF takes place.
-People go to the numerous pubs around the Market Place and in the old-town alley Schnellengasse as well as to the large-scale discothèque Klejbor's.
+People go to the numerous pubs around the Market Place and in the old-town alley Schnellengasse.

 Carnival

 Eschweiler is a center of Rhineland carnival.
 It has more than 20 active carnival clubs, and every Monday before Lent it has the third of Germany's longest carnival processions.